What is CFD trading and how does it work?

 -1500 = (50 x 10) x (7497.0 - 7500.0)

 Discover CFD trading with IG

-Learn about the benefits of CFD trading and see how you get started with IG.
+Learn about the features of CFD trading with IG and see how you can get started.